maplight/votersedge-voting-info/voting-info/states/ca/election-authorities/38-san-francisco-county-department-of-elections/all-elections/en/ways-to-vote/vote-early-in-person.md

 ---
-title: "How Do I vote early in person in San Francisco County?"
+title: "How do I vote early in person in San Francisco County?"
 published: true
 weight: 5
 section: ways-to-vote